Topherchriss/A-Z/README.md

 ## Features

 - **Account Management:** Users can create and manage multiple bank accounts.
+- **Budget Management:** Set spending limits for specific categories, track expenses, and receive notifications for budget thresholds.
 - **Deposit:** Make deposits into the selected account with a customizable notification for large deposits.
 - **Withdrawal:** Perform withdrawals with balance validation and notifications for large withdrawals.
 - **Check Balance:** View the current balance of the selected account.
 - **Transaction History:** Access a detailed transaction history for the selected account.
-- **Graphical User Interface:** User-friendly interface for easy interaction.
+- **Graphical User Interface:** User-friendly interface intergrated with a basic **calculator** for quick calculations and easy interaction.

 ## Getting Started

+Follow the installation instructions below to set up the A-Z TRAPEZA banking system on your local machine.

 ### Prerequisites

 - Python (version 3.X.X)
-- tkinter library (comes with Python ofcourse)
+- tkinter library (comes with Python)

 ### Installation